close

 Setup modern.config.ts

-When using @module-federation/storybook-addon, you need to disable the moduleFederationPlugin in the modern.config.ts file.
+When using @module-federation/storybook-addon, disable moduleFederationPlugin in modern.config.ts while Storybook runs.

 package.json